mlitleigh/PracticeWeb1/README.md

 # PracticeWeb1
-This is just a starter where I practice HTML5 and CSS
+This is just a starter where I upload my first practice HTML5 and CSS files